singhkunal2050/singhkunal2050v2/src/blog/2021-08-01-master-markdown-in-5minutes-⌚.md

 ### Why use markdown

-If you want to create a well documented project and share your it with the world via Open source Platforms.
+If you want to create a well documented project and share it with the world via Open source Platforms.
 Markdown will help your code communicate better!

 ### Lets Start